cjay567/DiscordMafiaGame/README.md

 Created by tjpc3 and StreaK.

 ## Commands
-- !startmafiagame {amount}: Start a new game of Mafia with the specified amount of players (defaults to 5).
+- !startmafiagame {number 4-10}: Start a new game of Mafia with the specified amount of players (defaults to 5, minimum is 4, maximum is 10).

 - !joingame: Join an existing game.